MicrosoftDocs/security/operations/setup-xdr-tools.md

 ---
-title: Setup XDR tools
+title: Setup XDR tools - Microsoft 365 Defender and Microsoft Defender for Cloud
+titleSuffix: Microsoft 365 Defender
-description: Learn how to setup Microsoft 365 Defender, an extended detection and response tool (XDR) and integrate it with Microsoft Sentinel.
+description: Learn how to setup Microsoft 365 Defender, an extended detection and response (XDR) solution  and integrate it with Microsoft Sentinel.
 author: mjcaparas
 ms.author: macapara
 manager: dansimp